jjiantong/FastPGM/docs/source/python.rst

 ==========

 The default FastBN parameters are in ``FastBN/python/config.json``.
 You can easily change it to specify the job, method and corresponding parameters before running FastBN.
-See FastBN Parameters for more information.
+See FastBN `parameters <https://fastbn.readthedocs.io/en/latest/param_toc.html>`__ for more information.